lipkau/JiraPS/docs/en-US/commands/Invoke-JiraIssueTransition.md

 ### -Fields

-Any additional fields that should be updated.
+Any additional fields that Should be updated.

 Fields must be configured to appear on the transition screen to use this parameter.